4d/docs/docs/FormObjects/checkbox_overview.md

 ### OS X Textured

-The OS X Textured checkbox style is similar to the [Bevel](#bevel) style except, depending on the OS, it may have a different appearance.
-As with the Bevel style, the OS X Textured style combines the appearance of the [Regular](#regular) style with the [Toolbar](#toolbar) style's behavior.
+The OS X Textured button style is similar to the [Bevel](#bevel) button style but with a smaller size (maximum size is the size of a standard macOS system button).
+As with the Bevel button style, the OS X Textured button style combines the appearance of the [Regular](#regular) button style with the [Toolbar Button](#toolbar-button) button style's behavior.

-By default, the OS X Textured style appears as:
+By default, the OS X Textured button style appears as:

  - *Windows* - a standard system button with a light blue background with a title in the center.

   ![](assets/en/FormObjects/checkbox_osxtextured.png)

- - *macOS* - a standard system button displaying a color change from light to dark gray.
+ - *macOS* - a standard system button.
 Its height is predefined: it is not possible to enlarge or reduce it.

   ![](assets/en/FormObjects/checkbox_osxtextured_mac.png)